CrazyIndianDeveloper/KaliLinuxSpeedBooster/README.md

 ## How to download this tool

-Just Copy the web page address `https://github.com/CrazyIndianDeveloper/KaliLinuxSpeedBooster`  and open terminal and type command git clone `address`.
-It Started downloading.
+Just Copy the web page address `https://github.com/CrazyIndianDeveloper/KaliLinuxSpeedBooster`  and open terminal and type command `git clone https://github.com/CrazyIndianDeveloper/KaliLinuxSpeedBooster/` It Started downloading.

 ### Installation